vivaria/edisonrul.ing/docs/source/cards/mark-of-the-rose.md

-# MARK OF THE ROSE
+# Mark Of The Rose

 > Remove from play 1 Plant-Type monster from your Graveyard and equip this card to a monster your opponent controls. ① Gain control of the equipped monster. ②_ _During your End Phase, give control of the equipped monster to your opponent. ③_ _During your Standby Phase, gain control of the equipped monster.